kkokay07/Breeding-simplified/README.md

 ## 🤝 Contributing

 Found something unclear?
 Have a better example?
 Contributions are welcome!
 This is a learning resource that grows better with community input.

+Please note the new repository structure.
+Each topic is organized into its own folder with a README.md file and relevant code.

 ## 🌱 Where to Start?